sevensource/magnolia-thymeleaf-renderer/README.md

 =======================

 Thymeleaf3 required a complete rewrite.
 So if you want to use thymeleaf2 you should go for 0.2.1.
 The 0.3.0 Release is completely new and works only with thymeleaf3.
+You still can find the thymeleaf2 version in the thymeleaf2 branch.

 It supports blossom (spring-mvc) templates.
 MTK should work too, let me know if you tried it.